 Robert Stone was born in Brooklyn in 1937.
 The child of a schizophrenic mother, he spent several years in a Catholic orphanage, finally dropping out of high school to become a navy journalist.
 Later he studied with Wallace Stegner at Stanford University and traveled with Ken Kesey’s Merry Pranksters.
-Stone’s first novel, A Hall of Mirrors, won the Faulkner Foundation Award, and his second, Dog Soldiers, won the National Book Award.
-He is the author of five brilliant novels and a collection of short stories.
+He is the author of a short story collection and of numerous brilliant novels, including A Hall of Mirrors, which won the Faulkner Foundation Award; Dog Soldiers, winner of the National Book Award; and Death of the Black-Haired Girl (Houghton Mifflin Harcourt, 2013).
 Stone and his wife live in New York City.